LakshyAAAgrawal/Cinendorse/README.md

 # Cinendorse
-This is a project developed as an entry project for Precog.
-It gives Movie recommendations to the user based on data collected from them in the form of ratings to movies from a database of 5000 movies.
+Cinendorse gives movie recommendations to the users based on data collected from them in the form of ratings to movies from a database of 5000 movies.
+It takes into consideration 3 different algorithms to give recommendations.

 ## Data Collection
 For the purpose of collecting data on movies, I wrote the Data_Scraping/main.py script, which takes an integer i as input, and scrapes data for i pages from the IMDB advanced search pages, each having 250 movie, which display all the details about the movies in a single page.
 I chose to scrape data for the "Most Rated" movies, and not "Highly Rated Movies" so as to ensure that my database does get almost all relatable movies to the target userbase around me.